nimbus154/ftp471/README.md

 ```

 ### Client
-The server bash wrapper is located in ftp-client.
+The server bash wrapper is located in the ftp-client directory.
 ```bash
 ./cli <host> <port>
 ```